 For excessive floaters that interfere with daily activities, an operation called a vitrectomy is possible.
 In this procedure, the entire vitreous gel contents of an eye is replaced with saline.

 Alternatively, a few doctors have the skill and equipment to target specific floaters with laser vitreolysis.
 There is a chance that the laser may disperse larger floaters into smaller ones rather than vaporize them.
-In cases where dozens of floaters are visible, a laser is not the best option.
+Floaters that are too close to the crystalline lens or retina can be problematic.
+In cases where dozens of small floaters are visible, a laser may not be the best option.

 Retinal detachment is a disorder of the eye in which the retina separates or breaks from the layer underneath.
 Symptoms include an increase in the number of floaters, flashes of light, and worsening of the outer part of the visual field.